aioc/AIIO2020/3-gaze/statement/statement.md

 ## Output

+The output should contain $D+1$ lines.

-The output should contain a single integer: the fewest dollars you have to spend to get from station $1$ to $V$.
+* The first line should contain a single integer: the fewest flowers that need to be planted before any demolitions.
+* $D$ lines should follow.
+The $i$-th of these lines should contain the fewest flowers that need to be planted after the
+  $i$-th demolition takes place.

 ## Sample Input 1
 ```
-6 5
-20
-2 1 5
-70
-2 2 1
-500
-4 6
+4 0
-10
+RRLR
-5 4
+5 1 2 1

 ```

 ## Sample Output 1
 ```
-600
+5
 ```

 ## Sample Input 2

 ```
-6 4
-30
-3 1 3 4
-100
-4 6 5 2 4
+6 2
-10
+RRLLRL
-2 2 3
+2 3 6 1 2 3
-40
-3 2 5 6
+5 3
 ```

 ## Sample Output 2

 ```
-70
+8
+6
+4
 ```

 ## Explanation

-In the first example, one path you can take is 1 -> 2 -> 4 -> 6, costing 70 + 30 + 500 = 600 dollars.
-This is the minimum possible.

-In the second example, one path you can take is 1 -> 2 -> 3 -> 6, costing 30 + 10 + 40 = 80 dollars.
-This is the minimum possible.
-Notice that when travelling from city 3 to 6, there are two grids you can use.
-You are free to choose the cheaper one.
+In sample input 1, the answer is al